cashapp/redwood/treehouse/compose/README.md

  * Add JVM runtime artifact target
  * Add JS runtime artifact target

-**Compiler differences:**

- * Support JS_IR backend output

 # Updating

-Note: Currently we are targeting the [JetBrains/androidx](https://github.com/JetBrains/androidx) repository instead of AOSP.
-This fork is farther along in its JS and Native support for the compiler plugin.

 ```
-$ cd compose/upstream
+$ cd treehouse/compose/upstream
 $ git fetch origin
-$ git checkout origin/compose-web-main
+$ git checkout origin/androidx-main
 $ cd -
-$ git add compose/upstream
+$ git add treehouse/compose/upstream
 ```

-Run a full `./gradlew clean build`.
+Run a full `./gradlew -p treehouse clean build` and `./gradlew clean build`.

-If any of the checks in `compose/build.gradle` fail, look in `upstream/buildSrc/build_dependencies.gradle` for the Kotlin and kotlinx.coroutines versions in use and update `build.gradle` to match.
+If any of the checks in `treehouse/compose/build.gradle` fail, look in `upstream/gradle/libs.versions.toml` for the Kotlin and kotlinx.coroutines versions in use and update `build.gradle` to match.